 As you can see, you have the exact table that stores all your WordPress users, usernames, and passwords.
 So, you can start browsing it by clicking the “Browse” option.

 Now, you can find or change your WordPress password by clicking the “edit” option on every user’s table as the next example.

 On the next page, you will get your username, password, and all the details that come with every WordPress user and administrator.
 Please make sure that you’re again in the right database.

 If you have many databases, you can find the exact one used in your actual WordPress site.
 You can find that in the “wp-config.php” file.
 Or, simply follow the post: how to find your actual WordPress database name.

 When you are in the user’s details, you will notice that the password is encrypted, and it’s not the same as the real one.

-That’s a security protection that WordPress use and they encrypt your password with MD5 (message-digest algorithm).
+That’s security protection that WordPress use and they encrypt your password with MD5 (message-digest algorithm).

-If you just want to see your password and recover it in order to login again, you need to convert that MD5 password in the real one.
+If you just want to see your password and recover it in order to log in again, you need to convert that MD5 password to the real one.
 You can do that with online descriptor tools like http://md5.gromweb.com, you need to add your hidden password, and the system will show you the real one.

 You can get your real password as shown in the above example, and then, login again to your WordPress admin area with it.

 If you want to change your password and create a new one, you can use the above tools to create an MD5 password.
 Or simply encrypt it automatically in phpMyAdmin, by selecting MD5 from the list, and then, enter your new password that will be encrypted as the following example.